vincent-raja-7/Ambience-Alert/README.md

 # Ambience-Alert
-Informative Quiz Game in JAVA
+Informative Quiz Game in JAVA.
 Import the project into NetBeans and Run it.